DEVSENSE/phptools-docs/docs/vscode/profiling.md

 /*
 Title: Profiler
-Description: Profiling Files Support in Visual Studio Code */
+Description: Detect, analyze, and optimize slow and resource-consuming methods and classes in your code with the PHP profiler for Visual Studio Code.
+*/

 # Profiler